robey/wibble/docs/template-types.md

     - resolves to `Set(Int)`

 ## how

+new typeScope created:
+  - new (to introduce "@")
+  - 'on' (for any introduced wildcards)

 compileType called:
   - building scope for 'on' handler parameters, attached as "guardType" to node